THE ASIAN AMERICAN PACIFIC ISLANDER DEMOCRATIC CLUB

 SECTION 3 - ELECTIONS

-Elections shall be held annually.
-At that meeting, in which quorum exists, the floor will be open for nominations.
-Voting will be by voice vote or if motioned and seconded by secret ballot.
+Subsection 5 - Voting will be by voice vote or if motioned and seconded by secret ballot.
 Those nominees who receive a majority vote from members shall be declared elected.
-If no person receives a majority of votes cast, a run-off shall be held between those two persons receiving the greatest number of votes.
+If more than two candidates are running and no person receives a majority of votes cast, a run-off shall be held between those two persons receiving the greatest number of votes.
 The person receiving the majority of the votes shall be declared elected.

 SECTION 4 - VACANCIES